Disciplinary Actions and Customer Disputes

 Firms keep written customer complaints at the OSJ for at least 4 years, file per-event reports within 30 days (theft or forgery, regulatory actions, settlements over $15,000 for a registered person or $25,000 for the firm, statutory disqualifications), and file the quarterly statistical roll-up by the 15th of the month after quarter-end.
 Regulatory discipline flows through FINRA investigations (2-year tail over former APs, sanctions menu, refuse-to-respond bar) into the Code of Procedure (Hearing Panel decides by majority, 25-day appeal to the National Adjudicatory Council, then FINRA Board, SEC, and the courts).
 Private disputes split into binding arbitration (customer's unilateral right, non-waivable industry mandate, $50,000-or-less simplified track) and voluntary, non-binding mediation that never stays a pending arbitration.
 Expungement stays narrow: an arbitration finding under one of three standards plus court confirmation.
 Keep Procedure, Arbitration, and Mediation straight and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Disciplinary Actions and Customer Disputes unit for the complete lesson.
+Read the full Disciplinary Actions and Customer Disputes unit.